apparena/docs/docs/api/100-SpecialAPIcalls.rst

     lang
         ``string`` sets the default language of the new template.
 This language must be present in the root project. name
         ``string`` defines the name of the new template.
-If not specified, the name of the app with an additional "[copy]" string is used public
+If not specified, the name of the pattern template with an additional "[copy]" string is used public
         ``bool`` sets the public status of the new template